zulip/zulip/docs/git-guide.md

 ### Step 1b: Clone to your machine

-Next, clone your fork to your local machine using -c flag to set the git pull mode to be rebase by default in the repository configuration:
+Next, clone your fork to your local machine using -c/--config flag to set the git pull mode to rebase in the repository configuration, because in zulip we do not use the default `git pull`, which is a shortcut for `git fetch && git merge FETCH_HEAD`, instead we use `git fetch` and then `git rebase`.

 ```
 $ git clone -c pull.rebase git@github.com:christi3k/zulip.git